You're Moving to Australia, Yay! Are You Excited? Overwhelmed?

 Unfortunately, you won’t be able to enjoy first-class with your pets because of Australia’s strict quarantine policy.

-Quick Guides for Australia Visas
+Quick Guides to Australia Visas

 There is one thing that you absolutely must have before you leave home.